CheckPointSW/teapi/python/README.md

 ## JWT usage

-For JWT authenticated clients, in order to scan a file/folder with automatic token generation, instead of the --api-key argument, you need to provide --client-id argument.
+For JWT authenticated clients, a token needs need to be created before accessing the service.
-For simplicity this command generates new token for each request.
-The token is valid for 30 minutes and you should keep it for further requests.
+By default, a token created is valid for 30 minutes and for an infinite number of requests.
+The script generates a token on start and uses it throughout its execution.

+To scan a folder using JWT authentication, use the following syntax:

 ~~~~
 python tp_api.py -ci <YOUR_CLIENT_ID> <YOUR_ACCESS_KEY> -D /path/to/folder/to/scan -p -r /path/to/reports/folder